Apple Valley, Ohio

 Apple Valley is a census-designated place (CDP) in Knox County, in the U.S. state of Ohio.
 It consists of a planned community surrounding a 511 acre reservoir named Apple Valley Lake.
-As of the 2010 census the CDP had a population of 5,058.
+As of the 2020 census the CDP had a population of 5,352.

 Primarily a resort community, Apple Valley contains a golf course.

 Demographics

+Apple Valley first appeared as a census designated place in the 2020 U.S. census.